MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-savedata-loaddata.md

 These functions are limited by the amount of available app memory because they operate on an in-memory collection.
 Available memory can vary depending on the device and operating system, the memory that the Power Apps player uses, and the complexity of the app in terms of screens and controls.
 If you store more than a few megabytes of data, test your app with expected scenarios on the devices on which you expect the app to run.
 You should generally expect to have between 30 and 70 megabytes of available memory.

 **LoadData** fills a collection but does not define the collection's structure.
 Include a **[Collect](function-clear-collect-clearcollect.md)** or **[ClearCollect](function-clear-collect-clearcollect.md)** function call anywhere within your app.
 You do not need to actually call these functions as their mere presence is enough to define the structure of the collection.
+For more information read about [creating and removing variables](../working-with-variables.md#create-and-remove-variables).

 The loaded data will be appended to the collection.
 Use the **[Clear](function-clear-collect-clearcollect.md)** function before calling **LoadData** if you want to start with an empty collection.